open-spaced-repetition/leitner-box/README.md

 card, review_log = scheduler.review_card(card, rating, review_datetime)
 ```

-Under the hood, these datetimes are coerced to become datetime naive, but you still have the option of specifying datetime-aware objects.
+Under the hood, these datetimes are coerced to become timezone-naive, but you still have the option of specifying timezone-aware datetime objects.

 To re-iterate, cards in each box are made due at the beginning of each day, regardless of the timezone.
 As a consequence of this, when determining whether a user should review cards in a given box, you should know what day it is where they are.